Friday, 14 November 2025

 Crossing M26

-Go Coach 3901 reurning to Sevenoaks
+Go Coach 3901 returning to Sevenoaks

 Red Kite soaring over M26